Re: Canada’s CITES Report Card

 Canada voted NO to tightening the protection for elephants

 - Proposal 12 – Gabon and other countries proposed to up-list all African elephants to Appendix I, thereby affording them the greatest level of protection.
 It did not pass.

 Canada voted NO to affording greater protection for elephants.

 - Proposal 11 – South Africa, Botswana, Namibia, and Zimbabwe brought forward the controversial proposal to re-open their ivory trade.
 It was voted down by 101 of the 183 treaty members.

 There was also a proposal to increase the hunting trophy quota for the endangered black rhino in South Africa.
 Canada voted in favour of increasing the number of black rhinos that could be killed for trophies in South Africa.

-The Ivory-Free Canada petition is asking the government to close the domestic elephant ivory trade in Canada has garnered close to 500,000 signatures.
+Our petition asking the government to close the domestic elephant ivory trade in Canada has garnered close to 500,000 signatures.
 It is clear Canadians don’t have an appetite for being complicit in the demise of one of the world’s most emotionally intelligent and sentient species.